Totally Accurate Battlegrounds includes the following styles of play.

 - Shooter games are fast paced action games that are based on testing the players reaction time.
 They usually involve the player holding a weapon in front of them and attempting to shoot other players or characters.
 Some shooters are short lived arcade style, but most have both a single player mission series and some have a large multiplayer following.
 Common shooters include Call of Duty and Battlefield.

-- Open world style games are usually not on rails, meaning that the player gets to go anywhere and solve problems in the order that they choose.
-The player is usually allowed to roam freely through a normally massive environment.
+- In an open world style of game the player is allowed to roam freely through a normally massive environment.
+This style of games is usually not on rails, meaning that the player gets to go anywhere and solve problems in the order that they choose.

 - Survival games are usually focused on resource management, such as ammo and health, and occasionally include elements of stealth.
 They tend to be based on either supernatural enemies, have horror themes, or be post-apocalyptic.
 The primary gameplay mechanic is to simply stay alive.